awaisahmadfg/Flask/README.md

-## Login System with Python Flask and MySQL for Beginners
+## Login System with Python Flask and MySQL

 ### Requirements